adamkopec/local-review-plugin/README.md

    application service is instantiable, and the bundle strings render correctly.
    Extend `src/uiTest/kotlin/.../LocalReviewUiSmokeTest.kt` for richer flows.

-   CI runs these too — see the `ui-tests` job in `.github/workflows/ci.yml`.
-It installs Xvfb, launches the IDE in the background, waits for the Robot port to become reachable, runs the tests, and uploads the IDE log + any screenshots on failure.
-The job is marked `continue-on-error: true` so UI flakiness doesn't block merges — flip that off once the suite stabilises.
+   `.github/workflows/run-ui-tests.yml` runs the same flow on Linux, Windows, and macOS — **manual trigger only** (`workflow_dispatch`), not on every push.
+   On Linux it wraps the IDE in Xvfb; all three legs wait for the Robot port to become reachable, then run `./gradlew uiTest` and upload `build/reports/tests/uiTest/` as an artifact.

 ## Publishing